shopglobal/liri/README.md

    <code>
 /~ node liri movie movie name is really long
 	</code>
+The input's matter, to your code, and we handle this carefully by implementing the following loop:

+# for
-The input's matter, take a look at this quick for loop which takes in user inputs, and establishes origin to a predefined index of 3.
+Take a look at this quick for loop which takes in user inputs, and establishes origin to a predefined index of 3.
 <code>

 for (l=3; l < nodeArgs.length; l++){